-He has been the Religious Affairs Correspondent for the Independent, and has also written for the Times, the Sunday Telegraph, the Daily Mail, The Spectator, the New Statesman, News of the World, Vogue, the New York Review of Books, and Salon.
+ANDREW BROWN, a journalist with the Guardian, writes on religion.
+His writing has also appeared in such publications as the Times, the Sunday Telegraph, the Daily Mail, The Spectator, the New Statesman, News of the World, Vogue, the New York Review of Books, and Salon.

-In 1995 he won the first annual Templeton prize as the best religious correspondent in Europe (unhappily this isn't the one that pays a million dollars).
+In 1995 Brown won the first annual Templeton prize as the best religious correspondent in Europe (unhappily this isn't the one that pays a million dollars).

-Brown is the author of The Darwin Wars: The Scientific Battle for the Soul of Man and In the Beginning Was the Worm: Finding the Secrets of Life in a Tiny Hermaphrodite, and Fishing in Utopia: Sweden and the Future that Disappeared.
+He is the author of The Darwin Wars: The Scientific Battle for the Soul of Man and In the Beginning Was the Worm: Finding the Secrets of Life in a Tiny Hermaphrodite, and Fishing in Utopia: Sweden and the Future that Disappeared.